camunda/feel-scala/README.md

 **Features:**

-* comprehensive support for unary tests and expressions
+* full support for unary tests and expressions
+* support all data types
-* built-in functions
+* include built-in functions
 * extensible by own functions

 ## What is FEEL?